lessalcu/parkinglux-management/README.md

 # parkinglux-management
- Application in React for the management of Parking Lux microservices.
+ Application in React for the management of Parking Lux microservices